Welcome Message from Mrs Oliphant, our Headteacher

-We are a thriving Church of England primary school of almost 200 children, aged between 2 and 11, who are taught in eight classes.
+We are a thriving Church of England primary school with over 230 children, aged between 2 and 11, who are taught in eight classes.
 We have seven class teachers, as well as part-time teachers.
-Each class has a Learning Support Assistant to support the children's work, especially in English and maths.
+Almost every class has a Learning Support Assistant to support the children's work, especially in English and maths.

 We offer extensive Wrap-around-Care from 8am to 5pm, including our Nursery afternoon sessions for children who are in our morning nursery sessions and for children who turn three in the Autumn and Spring term before they are due to start maintained nursery.

 We have a strong creative approach to meeting the needs of all our children and the curriculum is enriched by music, art, drama, literature, visiting authors and poets, history days, a wide range of educational visits, concerts, visiting theatre companies and so, so much more.

 We want our children to be happy, to enjoy school.
 We value them, we like them, we are interested in them, we talk to them and they talk to us.
 They trust us and we enjoy being with them.